An Introduction to Crystal Red Shrimp

 Tank Conditions

-The bottom of the aquarium should be layered with some soft and sandy substrate as this will minimize the scratch.
+The bottom of the aquarium should be layered with some soft and sandy substrate, as this will minimize the scratches.
 Apart from this, you can scatter around different debris and rocks to make hiding spaces and caves that the pet shrimps can use as their shelter.

 What Size Aquarium Do They Want?

 These shrimps are very small.
-However, in their planted aquariums the shrimps enjoy having enough space, so a 10-gallon tank is minimum for them.
-It would be better if you can provide more space.
+However, in their planted aquariums, the shrimps enjoy having enough space, so a 10-gallon tank is a minimum for them.
+It would be better if you could provide more space.

 How Many Shrimps Can Be Kept Per Gallon?

-Since Crystal Red Shrimp only grows to be 1.2 inches, each shrimp only requires a few gallons to themselves .
-Ensure that you have a decent-sized aquarium in the first row though.
+Since Crystal Red Shrimp only grows to be 1.2 inches, each shrimp only requires a few gallons of themselves.
+Ensure that you have a decent-sized aquarium in the first row, though.

 Tank Mates of Crystal Red Shrimp